prototux/cocktail/README.md

 It was designed to be bright (but not flashy!) on dark gray backgrounds.

+It is not (yet) considered stable, so there will probably be changes in the colors.

 As it was mainly designed for my terminal, which i use all the time, it was also designed to not induce eye strain after several hours.

 For now only the 8 primary colors (for terminal, with bright versions) are designed, but i plan to extend it to be able to use it for code highlighting.